netscaler/netscaler-k8s-ingress-controller/docs/deploy/service-mesh-lite-script.md

     For example:

-        python3 smlite.py example/hotdrinks-all-in-one.yaml
+        python3 smlite.py example/netflix.yaml
-        Please provide name of the service exposed to tier-1: frontend Please provide hostname for exposing "frontend" service: hotdrink.beverages.com Please enter protocol to be used for service "tea" (tcp/udp/http/https/grpc): https Found multiple ports in the service "tea".
-Please enter port to be used 80, 443: 443 Please give secret-name for TLS certificate: hotdrink-secret Please enter protocol to be used for service "coffee" (tcp/udp/http/https/grpc): https Found multiple ports in the service "coffee".
-Please enter port to be used 80, 443: 443 Please give secret-name for TLS certificate: hotdrink-secret Please enter protocol to be used for service "frontend" (tcp/udp/http/https/grpc): https Found multiple ports in the service "frontend".
-Please enter port to be used 80, 443: 443 Please give secret-name for TLS certificate: hotdrink-secret 2020-04-14 12:04:01,683 - SMLITE - INFO - ServiceMesh Lite YAMLs are created and is present in "smlite-all-in-one.yaml" file.
+        Please provide name of the service exposed to tier-1: netflix-frontend-service Please provide hostname for exposing "netflix-frontend-service" service: netflix.citrix Please enter protocol to be used for service "netflix-frontend-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "tv-shows-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "movies-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "metadata-store-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "recommendation-engine-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "trending-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "similarity-calculator-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "mutual-friends-interests-service" (tcp/udp/http/https/grpc): http Please enter protocol to be used for service "telemetry-store-service" (tcp/udp/http/https/grpc): http Citrix ADM required?
+(Y/N): y
+        Please provide IP of ADM Agent(svcIP of container agent) for Citrix ADC CPX: 1.1.1.1 Please provide name of K8s Secret created using ADM Agent credentials.
+Press ENTER for 'admlogin':
+        Citrix Ingress Controller for tier-1 ADC required?
+(Y/N): y Please provide tier-1 ADC NSIP: 2.2.2.2
+        Please provide tier-1 ADC VIP: 3.3.3.3
+        Please provide name of K8s Secret created using ADC credentials.
+Press ENTER for 'nslogin': nscred Please provide IP of ADM Agent(podIP of container agent) for Citrix ADC VPX/MPX: 4.4.4.4 Please provide port used to expose CPX service to Tier-1 ADC: 80 Please provide protocol used to expose CPX service to Tier-1 ADC (tcp/udp/http/https/grpc): http 2021-06-09 16:18:07,466 - SMLITE - INFO - Please note Tier-1 ADC VPX ingress tier1-vpx-ingress is created with basic config.
+Please edit it as per your requirements
+        2021-06-09 16:18:07,466 - SMLITE - INFO - ServiceMesh Lite YAMLs are created and is present in "smlite-all-in-one.yaml" file.

     A YAML named `smlite-all-in-one.yaml`  gets created with all the YAML files of your application for Service Mesh lite architecture.

     **Note:** If you have used service names which are running inside a cluster to generate the Service Mesh lite YAMLs for them, the `smlite-all-in-one.yaml` file will not contain the deployment YAML files of the application.
 In that case, you must deploy the deployment YAML files in the application along with the `smlite-all-in-one.yaml` file for running your application in the SML architecture.

-4. Deploy the ingress YAML file to expose Citrix ADC CPX (the Citrix ADC CPX handling front-end microservice) service to tier-1 Citrix ADC VPX or MPX and the [Citrix Ingress Controller](https://github.com/citrix/citrix-k8s-ingress-controller) to access your application from outside.
+    **Note:** This script creates an ingress to expose one of the CPX (CPX handling your frontend microservice) to the tier-1 Citrix ADC VPX.
+This ingress contains basic config only so please update this ingress if some additonal config is required.
+For more information on features supported by Citrix ingress contoller see [this](https://github.com/citrix/citrix-k8s-ingress-controller).

 ### Limitations